hana-4/IMLE_GAN/README.md

 ---

 ## Introduction

-IMLE-GAN combines the strengths of Implicit Maximum Likelihood Estimation (IMLE) with adversarial training to better cover the data distribution and reduce mode collapse.
-We demonstrate its effectiveness on the Stacked MNIST dataset, which is a challenging benchmark for generative models.
+In Generative Adversarial Networks, mode collapse refers to a phenomenon where the generator produces a limited variety of outputs, failing to capture the full diversity of the target distribution.
+This leads to a bias in the model, often underrepresenting minority classes.
+Mode collapse can severely affect the quality of generated samples, especially when the goal is to model complex and varied data distributions.
+IMLE-GAN combines the strengths of Implicit Maximum Likelihood Estimation (IMLE) with adversarial training to better cover the data distribution and tackle this shortcoming of GANs.
+This project demonstrates its effectiveness on the Stacked MNIST dataset, which is a challenging benchmark for generative models.

 ---